kagisearch/kagi-docs/kagi/src/ai/summarize-page.md

 ![Summarized Page](media/summarized_page.PNG)

-After reading the summary you can even choose to proceed to [Discuss this document](./ai/discuss.md)
+After reading the summary you can even choose to proceed to [Discuss this document](./ai/discuss.md).

+Quickly summarize any page using the [bang `!sum`](../features/bangs.md#universal-summarizer).